 1 American Samoa, Bahamas, Barbados, Belize, Botswana, Canada, Fiji, Gibraltar, Ghana, Guyana, Ireland, Jamaica, Kenya, Lesotho, New Zealand, Nigeria, Papua New Guinea, Singapore, Solomon Islands, South Africa, The Gambia, Tonga, Trinidad and Tobago, United Kingdom, United States of America, Zambia, Zimbabwe

 3 Not available to Postgraduate coursework programs offered via UAC.

-4 Not available for admission to the Master of Psychology (including combined PhD/Master), Master of Teaching (Secondary), Graduate Diploma in Education (Secondary).
+4 Not available for admission to the Master of Psychology (including combined PhD/Master) or Master of Teaching (Secondary).